17 Conditional probability and learning

 • The marginal probability that the next patient will be transported by helicopter, with the conditional probability that the patient will be transported by helicopter given that it’s urgent.
 Are they equal? if not, which is higher, and why?

-In the previous section we examined how knowledge about one quantity of a particular kind can change an agent’s degree of belief about a quantity of a different kind, for example “transportation” about “urgency” or vice versa.
-This change is reflected in the value of the corresponding conditional probability.
+In the previous section we examined how learning about one quantity can change an agent’s degree of belief about a different quantity, for example knowledge about “transportation” affects beliefs about “urgency”, or vice versa.
+The agent’s learning and ensuing belief change are reflected in the value of the corresponding conditional probability.

-This kind of change can also occur with quantities of a “similar kind”, that is, quantities that represent the same kind of phenomenon and have exactly the same domain.
-The maths and calculations are identical to those we have explored, but the interpretation and application can be somewhat different.
+This kind of change can also occur with “similar” quantities, that is, quantities that represent the same kind of phenomenon and have the same domain.
+The maths and calculations are identical to the ones we explored above, but the interpretation and application can be somewhat different.

-As an example, imagine a scenario similar to the next-patient one above, but now consider the next three patients to arrive, and their urgency.
+As an example, imagine a scenario similar to the next-patient arrival above, but now consider the next three patients to arrive and their urgency.
 Define the following three quantities:

 \(U_1\) : urgency of the next patient